 WALK AROUND DOWNTOWN AND CHECK OUT THE CALGARY CENTRAL LIBRARY

 Another fun thing I did in Calgary was visit the Calgary Central Library.
-Let me tell you what a gorgeous architectural feat this state of the art library is!!
+Let me tell you what a gorgeous architectural feat this state-of-the-art-library is!!
 I was so impressed with just the entrance alone.

 Have you been to Calgary?
-Or are planning to go?
+Or are you planning to go?
 Let me know in the comments 💗

 PIN THIS POST FOR LATER